-There are five different forms of the parasite, two of which occur in the female Anopheles mosquito, three of which occur in he human host.
+There are five different forms of the parasite, two of which occur in the female Anopheles mosquito, three of which occur in the human host.
 Briefly, the mosquito feeds on infected blood of a person with malaria.
-This releases the gametocytes from the infected blood into the mosquito.
+This releases the gametocytes from the blood that carries the malaria parasites into the mosquito.
 Within the next 7 to 14 days these multiply involving a sexual process into sporozoites.
 As they have a high adaptation to human liver cells, they multiply there after the next mosquito bite.

 The patient does not feel sick during this hepatic phase of multiplication of the parasite.
-In a process of asexual multiplication merozoites are produced and released into the blood steam after about 7 to 14 days of incubation in the liver.
-Merozoites are highly adapted to red blood cells and invade them en masse.
+In a process of asexual multiplication merozoites are produced and released into the bloodstream after about 7 to 14 days of incubation in the liver.
+Merozoites adapted to red blood cells very well and invade them en masse.
 They transform into trophozoites, which mature into schizonts.
-Eventually these destroy the red blood cells that are infected and further merozoites are released into the blood stream that will infect non-infected red blood cells further.
+Eventually these destroy the red blood cells with malaria infection and further merozoites are released into the bloodstream that infect healthy red blood cells further.
 This cycle of multiplication in the red blood cells is what makes the patient sick.
-A smaller number of merozites develops in red blood cells into a different developmental direction and they turn into gametocytes, ready to infect new Anopheles mosquitos again.
+A smaller number of merozoites develops in red blood cells into a different developmental direction.
+They turn into gametocytes, ready to infect new Anopheles mosquitoes again.
 Now the life cycle repeats itself.

 Signs and symptoms